Asmith9555/Nuclear_Physics_Project/Nuke_Phys_UNT_Exp/README.md

-This is the Project Folder for the Gamma-Gamma Coincidence Experiment done at UNT under the University of Central Arkansas.
+This is the Project Folder for a Gamma-Gamma Coincidence Experiment done at UNT under the University of Central Arkansas during 2020.
 The sub-folders and their contents are as described below:

 Directories: